JWZC/petstore4canva/petstore_howto.md

     document.getElementById("pets").innerHTML = li;
   });
 ```
-This will provide a simple table contianing the ID, name, and availability of each Pet object in the Petstore APIs database.
+This will provide a simple table containing the ID, name, and availability of each Pet object in the Petstore APIs database.
 More columns can be added to include more data fields from the Pet object as needed.

 [Click here to view an example Pen](https://codepen.io/jwcummings/pen/ZERyNYa).